cverhelst/cverhelst.github.io/source/_posts/2012-07-12-upgrading-compaq-cq62-cpu.markdown

 At the front (closest to you):

-* Disconnect that another random connector
+* Disconnect that other random connector

 ![Mysterious connector](/assets/images/notebook/12_TOP_COVER_REMOVED_MYSTERIOUS_CONNECTOR.jpg "The mysterious connector")